 Maybe, the light is also the tiny flame of hope, of goodness, of humanity surviving when existence becomes a struggle and all seems lost, meaningless, and full of darkness.

 The story of All the Light We Cannot See is the story of a blind French girl and an ambitious and talented German boy.
-The book follows their life from the pre-war years and shows the devastating effect of war on them.
+The book follows their lives from the pre-war years and shows the devastating effect of war on them.
 The hero and heroine travel their separate paths.
 They are together for less than a day, and then part forever.

 “Could he, by some miracle, keep this going?
 Could they hide here until the war ends?
 Until the armies finish marching back and forth above their heads, until all they have to so is push open the door and shift some stones aside and the house has become a ruin beside the sea?
 Until he can hold her fingers in his palms and lead her out into the sunshine?
 He would walk anywhere to make it happen, bear anything; in a year or three years or ten, France and Germany would not mean what they meant now; they could leave the house and walk to a tourists’ restaurant and order simple meal together and eat it in silence, the comfortable kind of silence lovers are supposed to share.”